 Many articles online refer to mookaite by different names all of which strangely, are very similar.
 Some of these include mookalite, mook, mookerite and mook jasper.

 Although frequently referred to as a mineral mookaite is in fact a rock because like most varieties of jasper, it's made up of several different minerals and substances.
 The colours in the stone are caused primarily by the presence of iron and manganese and along with precious opal, it's one of Australia's best known gemstones.

-On Mohs scale of mineral hardness mookaite grades 6 to 7 which means it's relatively hard but it's also brittle so will break or fracture quite easily.
-The hardness of rocks and minerals is often confused for toughness but the two characteristics are very different.
-Hardness relates a stone's resistance to scratching whereas toughness (correctly known as tenacity) is the way it reacts to stress meaning how easily it breaks, cracks or bends for example.
+On Mohs scale of mineral hardness mookaite grades 6 to 7 which means it's a relatively hard stone but one that's also brittle so will break or fracture quite easily.
+The hardness of rocks and minerals is often confused for toughness but the two characteristics are quite different.
+Hardness relates a stone's resistance to scratching whereas toughness (correctly known as tenacity) is the way it reacts to stress meaning how easily it breaks, cracks or bends.